 Why do elderly people stop showering?

-While common, there are multiple reasons why someone stop showering depending on the individual.
+While common, there are multiple reasons why someone stops bathing depending on the individual.
 The reasons can range from not feeling secure and in control in the bathroom anymore, to early signs of dementia and psychological issues.
 So, why exactly do some older people stop showering?
 Let’s investigate each in more detail.

 Fear of falling or injury

-Perhaps the most common reason for elderly people to stop showering is fear of falling or injury.
+Perhaps the most common reason for elderly people to stop bathing is fear of falling or injury.

-For individuals with decreased mobility, taking a shower can be a daunting prospect.
+For seniors with decreased mobility, this can fundamentally change their showering and bathing habits.
+Taking a shower can be a daunting prospect.
 They may worry that they will slip over getting in or out of the shower, or that they will struggle to stand up for the time it takes to wash.

 Of course, if the individual is unable to shower independently, there is also the option of half-height shower doors for assisted washing.